 Pursue a specialized Master of Arts in Deaf Education that prepares you to serve children who are deaf/hard of hearing in inclusive educational settings.

-This graduate program is offered in collaboration with the Clarke Schools for Hearing and Speech, which has schools in Boston, New York City, Philadelphia, and Northampton, Massachusetts; CREC/Soundbridge in Connecticut; and the Hearing Impaired Program (HIP) in Bergen County, NJ.
-Students who live in or near these cities can benefit from this hybrid model featuring Fontbonne coursework and practicum field work at each of these locations.
+This graduate program was developed in collaboration with the Clarke Schools for Hearing and Speech, which has schools in Boston, New York City, Philadelphia, and Northampton, Massachusetts; CREC/Soundbridge in Connecticut; and the Hearing Impaired Program (HIP) in Bergen County, NJ.
+Students who live in or near these cities can benefit from this hybrid model featuring Fontbonne coursework and field experience at each of these locations.

 This collaborative program enables you to learn essential teaching skills and theory through hands-on experience in a vibrant school setting as well as dedicated coursework provided by Fontbonne.

 Deadline to apply to the program and grant funding is typically Feb.
 1 of each year.

 Student scholarships are available from Fontbonne University through two different Department of Education’s Office of Special Education and Rehabilitative Services five-year $1.25 million grants.
 Please click here for more information.

 Other funding opportunities:

 Students who have completed an undergraduate degree at Fontbonne University or another four year college or university and have been accepted into the program are eligible for scholarships of tuition support and funds for professional education and development programs.

 Fontbonne University’s Eardley Family Clinic for Speech, Language and Hearing is a free, non-profit clinic dedicated to meeting the needs of individuals of all ages and economic means.